 Sarah, Plain and Tall

 Sarah, Plain and Tall by Patricia MacLachlan is assigned in US schools at grades 3–5, with a Lexile measure of 660L.
-It appears across 1 curriculum reference and 1 state, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 5 curriculum references and 2 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Sarah, Plain and Tall is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.